-You can take a dip in the outdoor pool on a nice day.
-No problem if the weather doesn’t cooperate, because there’s an indoor pool too.
+A dip in the outdoor pool on a nice day awaits.
+No problem if the weather doesn't cooperate, because there's an indoor pool too.

-When the pandemic is finally behind us, there’s a banquet room for when it’s time to party.
+When the pandemic is finally over, there's a banquet room for when it's time to party.

-There’s a wine cellar, massage room, and a media theatre to watch, what else, but Schitt's Creek reruns.
+There's a wine cellar, massage room, as well as a media theatre to watch, what else, but Schitt's Creek reruns.

-There's more of that Sistine Chapel inspired artwork on the dining room ceiling if you get sick of watching your guests chewing across the table.
+There's more of that Sistine Chapel-inspired artwork on the dining room ceiling if one gets tired of watching guests chew across the table.

 Jessy Bains is a senior reporter at Yahoo Finance Canada.
 Follow him on Twitter @jessysbains.